Back to Insights

 What Day 2 Adds to the Foundation

 Day 1 covers the same fundamentals as a 1-day workshop: AI overview, tool practice, basic prompt engineering, and governance.
-Day 2 builds on this with:
+Day 2 builds on this foundation with four intensive modules that transform knowledge into organizational capability.

 Advanced Prompt Engineering (2.5 hours)